 When disease spreads rapidly and over a large area, it can become a disaster – a pandemic .
-Later we’ll add more info about diseases in general … but for now, let’s learn about the swine flu, a current risk.
+Later we’ll add more info about diseases in general.

-The Centers for Disease Control and Prevention (CDC) recommends 4 main ways you and your family may keep from getting sick with the flu at school and at home:
+The Centers for Disease Control and Prevention (CDC) recommends four main ways you and your family may keep from getting sick with the flu at school and at home:

 - Practice good hand hygiene by washing your hands often with soap and water, especially after coughing or sneezing.
 Alcohol-based hand cleaners are also effective.

 - Cover your mouth and nose with a tissue when you cough or sneeze.
 If you don’t have a tissue, cough or sneeze into your elbow or shoulder; not into your hands.

 - Stay home if you or your child is sick for at least 24 hours after there is no longer a fever or signs of a fever (without the use of fever-reducing medicine).
 Keeping sick students at home means that they keep their viruses to themselves rather than sharing them with others.